Dream Girl (Butrint Imeri and Nimo song)

-"Dream Girl" is a song recorded by Kosovar singer Butrint Imeri and German rapper Nimo, released as a single on 2 August 2019 by Universal URBAN.
+"Dream Girl" is a song recorded by Kosovo Albanian singer Butrint Imeri and German rapper Nimo, released as a single on 2 August 2019 by Universal URBAN.
 It was entirely written by both aforementioned artists together with Albanian producer Big Bang, who additionally handled the production process for the record.
 The official music video for the song was shot by Supercut Studio and was uploaded by AVD Digital onto YouTube on 1 August 2019 in order to accompany the single's release.
 It portrays the artists sailing across the sea by boat, afterwards in a mansion with a pool surrounded by women throughout the clip.

 Background and composition

 Lasting two minutes and forty five seconds, "Dream Girl" was written by Butrint Imeri and Nimo alongside Kosovo-Albanian producer Big Bang, while the latter solely handled the production process for the song.
 It was composed in 4/4 time and is performed in the key of G major in common time with a tempo of 102 beats per minute.